want to live in a city with its own arts district,

 According to NeighborhoodScout, Chattanooga has a crime score of 1 (with 100 representing maximum safety).
 That’s…as low as you ocan get…

 The city has generally had a tough time with crime, but they’re making an effort at reducing the crime rate.

 Still, high crime doesn’t necessarily mean danger and most “high crime” cities are perfectly functional and supportive of their residents.

 Generally, you can take steps to keep yourself out of danger by knowing which areas are unsafe and when to avoid them, remain aware of your surroundings, and avoid actively putting yourself in bad situations.

-So, now that you’ve learned about all the minutiae of picking an area to live in let’s get to actually put a roof over your head.
+So, now that you’ve learned all about picking an area to live, let’s get to actually putting a roof over your head.

 Chattanooga, like most of Tennessee, has a fairly temperate climate, featuring mild winters and hot summers.